Flow-Scanner/lightning-flow-scanner-vsx/SECURITY.md

 ## Data Handling

 This project collects zero user data.
-No credentials, PII, payment info, or health data is ever stored, transmitted, or shared.
-All analysis runs 100% client-side with no network calls to any external services.
+No credentials, PII, payment info, health data, or user content is ever stored, transmitted, or shared.
+All analysis runs 100% client-side with no network calls to external services.

+**Note:** We temporarily fetch metadata (e.g., Flow metadata, timestamps) in-memory only for real-time functionality during your session.
+This data is never stored, logged, or transmitted and is discarded immediately when the session ends.

 ## Dependencies